Task-Agnostic Federated Continual Learning via Replay-Free Gradient Projection: Related Work

-Overall, existing FCL methods face practical challenges in real-world FL deployments due to privacy concerns and resource constraints.
-Specifically, they often: (1) assume the task identity is known during inference; (2) store exemplars from previous tasks on the server; or (3) train a generative model to synthesize replay samples.
-In contrast, FedProTIP requires none of these assumptions.
-It is explicitly designed for task-agnostic inference, where task labels are unavailable, and achieves this without replay buffers, generative models, or auxiliary task classifiers.
-Instead, FedProTIP leverages lightweight subspace representations for both knowledge retention and task-identity prediction, enabling effective task-agnostic FCL.
-This focus connects to the broader literature on class-incremental learning (CIL). \citep{kim2022theoretical} provides a theoretical perspective that decomposes the CIL problem into within-task classification and task-identity prediction, showing that both are necessary and sufficient conditions for strong performance.
-While centralized methods address the challenge of task-agnostic inference via out-of-distribution detection \citep{kim2022theoretical, kim2022continual}, per-class classifiers or generative models \citep{zajac2024pec, van2021class}, or supervised contrastive learning with nearest-class-mean classifiers \citep{mai2021supervised}, none extend naturally to federated environments.
-Our work is the first to bring task-identity prediction into the FCL paradigm, providing a replay-free, privacy-preserving solution in the challenging task-agnostic CIL setting.
+Recently, several FCL methods have leveraged generative models to replace stored examples with synthetic data.
+FedCIL \citep{qi2023FedCIL} employs a GAN with an auxiliary classifier to enable generative replay, mitigating forgetting while aggregating global knowledge across clients.
+TARGET \citep{zhang2023target} and MFCL \citep{babakniya2024data} introduce data-free knowledge distillation using synthetic examples to transfer knowledge from a previously trained global model to client models.
+LANDER \citep{tran2024lander} further incorporates label text embeddings from pretrained language models as anchors to improve the semantic quality of generated samples and enhance resistance to forgetting.
+Although effective, generative approaches introduce additional computational overhead as image resolution increases, and may raise privacy concerns \citep{liu2024generative}.
+In general, existing FCL methods face practical challenges in real-world deployments due to privacy and resource constraints.
+Many assume that task identity is available at inference, store exemplars from previous tasks, or rely on generative replay to synthesize past data.
+In contrast, FedProTIP is designed for task-agnostic inference, i.e., the settings where task labels are unavailable at test time, and operates without replay buffers, generative models, or auxiliary task classifiers.
+Instead, it leverages lightweight subspace representations for both knowledge retention and task-identity prediction.
+This formulation connects to the broader literature on class-incremental learning (CIL). \citep{kim2022theoretical} shows that strong CIL performance requires both within-task classification and accurate task-identity prediction.
+While centralized approaches address task-agnostic inference through out-of-distribution detection \citep{kim2022theoretical, kim2022continual}, per-class classifiers or generative models \citep{zajac2024pec}, or supervised contrastive learning with nearest-class-mean classifiers \citep{mai2021supervised}, these strategies do not readily extend to federated settings.
+In contrast, FedProTIP integrates task-identity prediction directly into a replay-free federated continual learning framework.